emmett-framework/emmett/docs/orm/advanced.md

 This is true for all the reserved properties related to the fields we seen in the [models](./models) part of the documentation, and all the other attributes of the `Model` class will follow the normal inheritance behavior in the python language.

-Models in weppy also inherits all the properties decorated with the helper functions we seen in the previus chapters, and all the relations too.
+Models in Emmett also inherits all the properties decorated with the helper functions we seen in the previus chapters, and all the relations too.

 In fact, if you defined scopes in `TimeStampModel`: